You are here

 Phillips Family Practice: 16 East 16th St., 1st floor.
 (212) 206-5200

 East 13th St. Family Practice: 113 East 13th St. (212) 253-1830

 Amsterdam Health Center: 690 Amsterdam Avenue at 94th St. (212) 865-4104

 This is a group of clinics in Manhattan and the Bronx.
 They run two free Saturday clinics, one in Manhattan and one in the Bronx.
 See the website for details.
 Each clinic has a team of social workers who can help you get health insurance if you are uninsured.
 Additionally, if you are uninsured, the fee is "sliding scale" based on your income.

 356 West 18th Street (btw 8th and 9th Aves) (212) 271-7200

 A health center specializing in health issues for New York's LGBTQ population, yet accepting of all patients, regardless of sexual orientation or gender identity.
 Callen-Lorde is a respectful environment, staffed with excellent physicians, gynecologists, social workers and even a dentist.
-The clinic is very clean, efficient and professional.
+The clinic is very clean, efficient, and professional.
 If you earn less than $21,660/year, you will qualify for a sliding-scale fee.
 They also have an agreement with a CVS in Chelsea where you can receive a discount on prescriptions if you are paying out of pocket when the prescription was written by Callen-Lorde.
 Sometimes, they can take a same-day appointment.
-However, they can help you find an LGBTQ friendly provider in New York City.
+They can also help you find an LGBTQ friendly provider in New York City.